moq-wg/moq-transport/draft-ietf-moq-transport.md

 longer valid.
 A value of 0 indicates that the subscription does not expire or expires at an unknown time.
 Expires is advisory and a subscription can end prior to the expiry time or last longer.

+* Group Order: Indicates the subscrption will be delivered in Ascending (0x1) or Descending (0x2) order by group.
+See {{priorities}}.
+Values of 0x0 and those larger than 0x2 are a protocol error.

 * ContentExists: 1 if an object has been published on this track, 0 if not.
 If 0, then the Largest Group ID and Largest Object ID fields will not be